yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 {{{
 username provider password ipaddress}}}

-Specify the IP address for every client.
+Add an IP address for every client.
 An example ''chap-secrets'' looks like this:
 {{{
 vpnuser pptp-server vpnpassword 172.16.1.2}}}

 See ''man pppd'' on a Linux system for more information on this file.
 Take care that the provider field matches the ''name'' option in ''/etc/ppp/options.pptpd''.
 The default is ''pptp-server''.

 == Test Connection ==

-Direct a client to connect to the PPTP server, using the username and password you set in ''chap-secrets''.
+Tell a client to connect to the PPTP server, using the username and password you set in ''chap-secrets''.

+The connection should work, ping between the client and the server should work, but you may have to do some more configuring to let the client use your PPTP server as a gateway to the internet, or to see inside your LAN.
+See the routing section below.

 == Configure Debug Logging ==

 If you have problems making a connection, increase the amount of information logged:
- * edit ''/etc/pptpd.conf'' and add the line ''debug'', and restart ''pptpd'' using ''/etc/init.d/pptpd stop'' followed by ''/etc/init.d/pptpd start''
+ * edit ''/etc/pptpd.conf'' and add the line ''debug'', and restart ''pptpd'' using ''/etc/init.d/pptpd stop'' followed by ''/etc/init.d/pptpd start'',
- * edit ''/etc/ppp/options.pptpd'' and add the line ''debug'', and the line ''logfile "/tmp/pptpd.log"'' ... these changes take effect on next client connection, there is no need to restart ''pptpd''
+ * edit ''/etc/ppp/options.pptpd'' and add the line ''debug'', and the line ''logfile "/tmp/pptpd.log"'' ... these changes take effect on next client connection, there is no need to restart ''pptpd''.

+To understand the ''pppd'' debug log, read these key sections of the PPTP Client Diagnosis HOWTO:
+ * [http://pptpclient.sourceforge.net/howto-diagnosis.phtml#confreqacknakrej What does ConfReq, ConfAck, ConfNak, and ConfRej mean?]
+ * [http://pptpclient.sourceforge.net/howto-diagnosis.phtml#mppe_bits What are those CCP MPPE bitmasks?]

 == Configure iptables Rules ==

-If you have no iptables configuration, this section is not necessary.

-Open TCP port 1723 to accept the PPTP control connections, and open protocol 47 for the data stream, so add in ''/etc/firewall.user'':
+If you have not done any ''iptables'' configuration since installing, this section is not necessary.
+But if you have taken control of your ''iptables'' configuration to ''DROP'' anything you don't allow, the test connection may have failed, and you may need to open TCP port 1723 to accept the PPTP control connections, and open protocol 47 for the data stream, so add in ''/etc/firewall.user'':

 {{{
 ### Allow PPTP control connections from WAN